pgtreau/pgtreau.github.io/docs/marketing.md

 [Chapter 1 Learning Material](https://pgtreau.github.io/session1.html)

-### Learning Objective
-- Understand the 4 segments that makeup the discipline of marketing.
-(4 P's of marketing)
-- Understand the difference between marketing and advertising.

 ## Chapter 2: How value is created

 [Chapter 2 Learning Material](https://pgtreau.github.io/session2.html)

-### Learning Objective
-- Explain what is a value proposition.
-- Explain the difference between utility and value.
-- Produce of an example "pitching" a value proposition for a business idea. (elevator pitch)
-  - This can be a real business or an idea you may have.

 ## Chapter 3: Market Segmentation